 Mining at the Omagh mine had been conducted by open pit methods up to the suspension of production in 2013.
-The mine produced a flotation concentrate and was shipped to a smelter in Canada under an off-take agreement.
-The Company's strategy to increase shareholder value is to:
+The mine produced a flotation concentrate and was shipped to a smelter under an off-take agreement.
+The Company's strategy to increase shareholder value has been to: